falling-fruit/.github/profile/README.md

   - Tell all your friends about Falling Fruit
   - Ask your city or university whether they have a tree inventory that can be added to the map
+  - Help translate our interfaces or species common names into your language
   - Design a new sticker (see our [old ones](https://drive.google.com/drive/u/0/folders/18fKEHaOFF8cJrK0H0fNMK2iQzX9XfV0g))
   - Produce content for Falling Fruit's social media channels
+  - Run ad campaigns for us using Google Ad(Word)s (they support us with a large monthly budget)
   - Design a yard sign (with our [new logo](https://drive.google.com/drive/u/0/folders/18fKEHaOFF8cJrK0H0fNMK2iQzX9XfV0g)) that tree owners could use to mark their tree as open or closed for harvesting
   - Assemble data for a first-draft spatial database of protected lands (see https://docs.google.com/document/d/1ah6jKO9uizBqeBtTVoIXi51gpYEQEyYzzastcMKOp5Y/edit#heading=h.ubvuwkfv2v84)
   - Help us draft a new forager's code of ethics (see https://github.com/orgs/falling-fruit/discussions/100)